Washing machine cleaning products

 Washing machines can last for decades and regularly do.
 But, I have removed washing machines many times when they wouldn’t have needed to be replaced if they were looked after properly.

-Here are the ten best hacks I’ve came up with based on my experiences and research over the years:
+Knowing how to clean a washing machine can save it from being scrapped too early.
+Here are the ten best hacks I’ve come up with based on my experiences and research over the years:

 White or distilled vinegar is a magical cleaning agent with natural antibacterial and deodorising properties: